 - Walt Disney World® Resort Magic Your Way Ticket

 Serving the popular attractions in the International Drive Resort Area of Orlando, the I-Ride Trolley is basically another bus service, with its vehicles dressed up like tram cars.
-There are two routes – the Red Line servicing International Drive itself and the Green Line covering Universal Boulevard.
-There are 107 stops, with the year-round service running at 20-minute intervals from 08:00 to 22:30.
+There are 2 routes – the Red Line servicing International Drive itself and the Green Line covering Universal Boulevard.
+There are over 100 stops, with the year-round service running at 20-minute intervals from 8am to 10.30pm.
 The fare is $1.25 for adults, 25¢ for seniors and children under 12 ride free, making it one of the cheapest and most convenient methods of getting between attractions.